 The Create Compound building block is subdivided into three tabs: Basic Physico-chemistry, ADME Properties, and Advanced Properties.

-Then, the basic physico-chemical properties have to be specified in the Basic Physico-chemistry Tab.
-For drug properties in many cases numerous values, determined using various methods or assays, are available (e.g. logMA, logP, clogP for lipophilicity).
-You can therefore specify several alternative values.
+The basic physico-chemical properties have to be specified in the Basic Physico-chemistry tab.
+Drug properties in many cases, have numerous values, determined using various methods or assays, the following are available (logMA, logP, clogP for lipophilicity).
+You are able to specify several alternative values.
 Later, in the simulation, you can choose the most appropriate value from the list.